 Just about every level and process within a company structure these days can benefit from automation to improve overall efficiency, customer service, compliance, and costs.
 Computerized business forecasting when combined with rapid data processing is outstripping human ability from one perspective.
 Another way of looking at it is to see the opportunity to take human decision-making to a new level.

 With all this change taking place and the widespread acknowledgment that robotic process automation tools are the way of the future, why do some refuse to board the train?
 C-suit level is where the overarching strategy and vision is meant to emerge, if the benefit of automation is accepted at all other levels, then why not here?
+As you can probably imagine from the title of this article, finance automation is an emerging technology that is completely evolving the way businesses are viewing their financial structure.
+To learn more about how FP&A software can help support your finance team, continue reading below.

 Finance and automation

-It is quite curious that many CFOs are content to be the traditional players of the corporate world.
+It is quite curious that many SaaS CFOs are content to be the traditional players of the corporate world.
 Often, CFOs will push technology trends hard within their companies but will stick with their own manual methods when it comes to the top financial function.

 Taking a step back, does it make sense that the CFO function should be the only area in a business that dodges the digital era?
 Is there any practical or cost-saving reason why such a vital strategic and decision-making function should be content with slow and tedious processes?

-Traditionally, a CFO has been tasked with the company reporting, forecasting, liquidity, ROI, and any adjustments that flow from those functions.
+Traditionally, a CFO has been tasked with the company reporting, financial forecasting, liquidity, ROI, and any adjustments that flow from those functions.
 Reporting by itself can be a mundane and immensely time-consuming responsibility that capitalizes much of a CFO and their teams’ time.

 According to the latest PWC global survey of CFOs, 78% of companies are expected to reach advanced levels of digitalization by 2020.
 This may have been offset to some extent by the impact of the Covid-19 lockdown, but the trend will certainly resume as economies begin to recover.
 CFOs seem to overwhelmingly concede the need for digital strategies but neglect their own immediate sphere of influence.